askcarter/io16/README.md

 # Scalable Microservices with Kubernetes

-The code is from [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615).
+The code for this talk is from [Scalable Microservices with Kubernetes](https://www.udacity.com/course/scalable-microservices-with-kubernetes--ud615).
 In this talk you will learn how to:

 * Provision a complete Kubernetes using [Google Container Engine](https://cloud.google.com/container-engine)
 * Deploy and manage Docker containers using kubectl